ThibaultFillion/strengths/paper/paper.md

 # Source code and documentation

-STReNGTHS's source code and documentation are distributed under the term of the MIT licence and can be found on the dedicated GitHub repository:
+STReNGTHS's source code and documentation are distributed under the terms of the MIT licence and can be found on the dedicated GitHub repository:

 [https://github.com/ThibaultFillion/strengths](https://github.com/ThibaultFillion/strengths)